WillKWL/2023_IMI_BIGDataAIHUB/Task2A/README.md

 - Available data
   - Synthetic KYC and transactional data (UofT_nodes.csv)
   - Target variable = risk rating
+- Use Case
-- Use Case: Instead of resorting to a binary decision to deny a customer access to banking services, we can leverage the customer's risk score to allow access to a certain extent.
+  - Instead of resorting to a binary decision to deny a customer access to banking services, we can leverage the customer's risk score to allow access to a certain extent.
 For instance,
   - How long to freeze the customer's account?
   - How much monitoring to apply to the customer's activities?
   - What types of activity to provide access to the customer?